 How to decorate a front porch

-Use these steps – both simple and structural – to decorate a front porch in style.
+These steps – both simple and structural – will help you decorate a front porch in style.

 1. Consider urns, pots and planters